‘Most of the time, there we were, all ten of us, snug in our cottage’ (10).

 Amy writes how her grandfather’s assets, after he died, were divided between the boys of the family only.
 The girls got nothing:[ ‘Grandfather’s assets went to the three boys…Mother and Laura got nothing.
 There was no bad feelings about this.
 It was an accepted thing that the boys got what was to be had’ (Gomm, 2).
 She notes how no one questioned this given the gender roles during the 20th Century.
 Sonya O Rose Gender was explicit in contests between workers and employers when women and men were in competition, and it was implicit in working men’s struggles even when women were not directly involved’ (Rose, 1993, 127).
 Many women in the 20th century were expected to lead a lifestyle of domesticity whilst the men were the breadwinners, and this explains why Amy’s great grandfather only divided his assets between her uncles.

-Amy tells her reader that her father was an electrician/engineer while her mother was a relief caretaker in the ‘big house ’ (housekeepers).
+Amy tells her reader that her father was an electrician/engineer while her mother was a relief caretaker in the ‘big house ’.
 Amy’s father withdrew from home and focused on work, until the death of Amy’s mother, which changed her father’s relationship with all the children.
 After the death of her mother, Amy’s father increasingly began drinking and met a new wife just a few weeks after the loss of his wife.

-Gomm describes that during her mother’s healthy years, she worked and focused on domestic life depicting how challenging working-class life was for a mother who needed to earn a living at the same time as raising ten children.
+Gomm describes how during her mother’s healthy years, she worked and focused on domestic life depicting how challenging working-class life was for a mother who needed to earn a living at the same time as raising ten children.
 Rosemary Collins writes that during the 20th century ‘working-class women began to withdraw from industrial life into the home, where they tried to emulate the domestic lifestyles of the wealthy’ (Collins, 62).
 However, Amy’s mother attempted to balance both work life and domestic lifestyle until Dorothy, one of Amy’s sisters was old enough to take on the responsibility of carrying out the day-to-day domestic tasks.
 Dorothy could help raise the children while the mother and father could earn a living.

 I find this interesting as Amy makes a mundane routine seem like it was an important part of bonding for the girls in the family.
 Amy goes into a lot of detail about washing and ironing clothes indicating that these things were important to her lifestyle growing up.
 The domestic tasks Amy describes in her memoir depict the gender roles of the 20th century, the girls washed the clothes and the boys carried out tasks that required more ‘elbow grease’ such as cleaning the family’s shoes (26).
 There is no hint in her memoir that Amy is bitter towards the gendered division of labour in her family.